-Kamran Vakili’s practice encompasses a variety of areas within intellectual property law, especially patent litigation, asset creation and strategic counseling.
+Kamran Vakili practices intellectual property law, with an emphasis on patent litigation, asset creation and strategic counseling.
 He has worked closely with U.S.-based and international clients—ranging from Fortune 500 corporations to individual inventors and emerging growth companies—to develop, manage and protect global patent portfolios.
 Kamran’s experience spans the full patent lifecycle, from procurement to enforcement, including extensive experience prosecuting patent applications before the U.S. Patent and Trademark Office (USPTO), as well as representing both plaintiffs and defendants in litigation before state and federal courts at the trial and appellate levels, the U.S. International Trade Commission (ITC) and the Patent Trial and Appeal Board (PTAB).

 Kamran has also assisted clients with reissue and reexamination proceedings, patent landscaping, transactions and licensing, due diligence and patent opinions.
 He has worked with clients across a broad range of industries and technology areas, including electronic devices and circuits, computer software and hardware, wind and hydroelectric energy, digital communications, mobile devices, e-commerce, internet searching and advertising, social networking, game systems, consumer products and financial instruments.
 Kamran also maintains an active pro bono practice, with recent matters relating to immigration law, municipal zoning and patent prosecution.